vala-lang/vala-docs/source/install.rst

 Windows Subsystem for Windows (WSL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install a Linux distribution in WSL and then continue with the :ref:`installation instructions for Linux <linux>`.
+Install a Linux distribution in WSL and then continue with the :ref:`installation instructions for Linux <Linux Installation Instructions>`.

 Mac OS X
 --------